g-hurst/Android-SDR-Fuzzing/docs/srsRAN_setup.md

 # srsRAN Docker Container setup

-This is an overview on how to setup srsRAN in a docker container for the project.

-There is not much of a tutorial yet.
-For now... it is just a working collection of the notes that I (garrett) am taking while figuring some stuff out.

-A few useful commands have been created at the root our repo here in the Makefile.
-There are currently commands to
-* clone the srsRAN project
-* start docker will all the services for srsRAN

 Docker appears to be set up to build several services:
 * a open5GS 5gc container
 * a srsRAN gnb